Impairment Tests

 Our support

-We carry out their impairment tests with specialist expertise and many years of experience.
+We carry out impairment tests with specialist expertise and many years of experience.

 Development of audit-proof valuation logic for cash-generating units (CGUs)

-Professional creation of complex DCF models including capital costs (WACC)
+Professional creation of complex DCF models including cost of capital (WACC)

 Early identification of critical value drivers through targeted sensitivity analyses